TARPN Home Web Application

 Use this interface to explore, diagnose, or customise the nodes.

-You can also use this interface to connect to network servers, like a BBS or HOST port or something that I don't know about as I type this.
+You can also use this interface to connect to remote network servers, like a friend's BBS or HOST port.

 G8BPQ Node Commands "User"